 - Sauté the chopped vegetables in the tuna oil for 5 minutes.
 Add the paprika, stir, and add the rice.

-- With 3 minutes left, place the albacore tuna loins on top of the rice to heat through without breaking apart.
-Let it rest for 5 minutes, covered.
+- 3 minutes before the end, place the tuna loins on top of the rice to heat through without breaking apart.
+Let rest covered for 5 minutes.

-The perfect skewer for an appetizer with friends or a tapas dinner.
-The sweetness of the onion complements the tenderness of the albacore tuna.
+The perfect skewer for an appetizer with friends or a light dinner.
+The sweetness of the onion complements the smoothness of the tuna.

 Ingredients (6 skewers):